-- Authoring Dilemma Context annotations of the input and notation documents are tedious.
-Editing and selection of notations should not require well grounded programming skills or knowledge of a specific document format.
-We need to provide implementations that facilitate the editing of notation definitions as well as the exchange of contextual information. - Write Protection In some cases, users should be prevented to overwrite the author's declaration.
-On the contrary, static notations reduce the flexibility and adaptability of a document (see [KMR08] for more details). - Consistency The flexible adaptation of notations can destroy the meaning of documents, in particular, if we use the same notation to denote different mathematical concepts. - Elision We will adapt the elision of arbitrary parts of formulas from [KLR07].
-This will be straightforward. - Notation Management Users want to reuse, adapt, extend, and categorize notation definitions (see [KMR08] for more details).
+- Write Protection: In some cases, users should be prevented to overwrite the author's declaration.
+On the contrary, static notations reduce the flexibility and adaptability of a document (see [KLM+08] for more details). - Consistency: The flexible adaptation of notations can destroy the meaning of documents, in particular, if we use the same notation to denote different mathematical concepts. - Elision: In [KLM+08], we have already adapted the elision of arbitrary parts of formulae from [KLR07]. - Notation Management: Users want to reuse, adapt, extend, and categorize notation definitions (see [KLM+08] for more details). - Advanced notational forms: Ellipses and Andrews' dot are examples of advanced notations that we cannot express yet.

-Acknowledgment Our special thanks go to Normen Müller for the initial implementation of the presentation pipeline.
+Acknowledgments Our special thanks go to Normen Müller for the initial implementation of the presentation pipeline.
 We would also like to thank Alberto Gonzáles Palomo and Paul Libbrecht for the discussions on their work.
+This work was supported by JEM-Thematic-Network ECP-038208.